 “One more thing,” the charioteer says.
 “It’s important to remember that victory is the beginning of the story, not the end.
-Victory is shortsighted goal.
+Victory is a shortsighted goal.
 Be sure you have a strong conviction to your cause, so that your conviction doesn’t waiver after the first battle.”

 Now The Fool has what he needs to change his definition of success.
 It isn’t about being victorious in his short-term goals; it’s about making a difference.

 The story of The Chariot is one of uniting opposing forces.
-It can represent a time in your life where two parts of yourself that were once at war finally come together under you masterful control.
+It can represent a time in your life when two parts of yourself that were once at war finally come together under you masterful control.
 Outside of yourself, you’ll find that you’re put in a position to resolve conflicts between people, and become a source of confidence and advice to your peer group.

 The Chariot teaches us that inner enemies are harder to beat than outer ones.
 The wisdom we gain by conquering our outer enemies is nothing compared to the self-esteem we earn by defeating our fears.

 When the Chariot appears it is important to realize that we are being told that our negative emotions and darker side of ourselves has the ability to be put to better use, to drive us into action.
 Notice how the imagery of the card is almost militant.
 Your willpower sets the pace, but The Chariot is a card of forward movement.